mesg-foundation/mesg-js/README.md

 MESG.js is the official JavaScript library to interact with [MESG Core](https://github.com/mesg-foundation/core).

-This library can be used from an Application but also from a Service.
+This library can be used from an Application or a Service.

 # Contents